Himmiee/Himmiee/README.md

 <h1 align="center"> I'm Haliyah Tijani </h1>
 <p align="center">Software Developer || Product Manager </p>

-I'm a Software Developer that specializes in the use of web technologies revolving around the Javascript and python Ecosystem.
+I'm a Software Developer that specializes in the use of web and mobile technologies revolving around the Javascript and python Ecosystem.

 Here are a few technologies I've been working with recently:-